How to spend 3 days exploring Sydney’s most iconic precincts

 Share

-There’s no better way to get to know Sydney than by exploring the characterful inner-city pockets where its residents dine, shop and play.
-Each precinct has a distinct personality, from sophisticated Surry Hills to bustling Barangaroo and unconventional Newtown.
-All boast fabulous food, strollable streets and abundant architectural beauty.
+There’s no better way to get to know Sydney than by exploring the characterful inner-city spots where its residents dine, shop and play.
+Each area has a distinct personality, from sophisticated Surry Hills to bustling Barangaroo and edgy Newtown.
+Each pocket boasts fabulous food, strollable streets and abundant architectural beauty.

-Together, these spots sum up what makes Sydney so special.
+Together, these suburbs sum up what makes Sydney so special.
 Here’s how to discover them.

 DAY ONE: Barangaroo, Darling Harbour & Darling Square